unkyulee/micro-journal/readme.md

 ## Second iteration: Using an old phone to make a writerDeck

-Next iteration was to build a writing device using the component that can be easily acquired.
-Like a phone.
-Old phone still has pretty good power to be used as a writer.
-And getting connected to the keyboard.
-This can be a great solution for many of you, that can be built rather easily without going through looking for too techy components like linux or raspberry pi.
+In the next iteration, I explored building a writing device using easily accessible components, such as an old phone.
+Old phones still possess sufficient power to serve as effective writing tools when coupled with a keyboard.

 ![Micro Journal Rev.3](/micro-journal-rev-3-samsung-galaxy-s8/images/001.jpg)

-Focus of the build was to be able for my daughter to write journals.
-And not having to go through difficulties of searhcing for a linux commands.
-She was used to the table environment.
-So this build actually fitting well with the purpose.
-She could pick it up and start writing on it.
+The primary focus of this build was to provide a platform for my daughter to write journals without the complexities associated with Linux commands.
+Since she was accustomed to tablet environments, this solution aligned well with her needs.
+She could simply pick up the device and begin writing.

-This build specifically has 3d prints and hand wired keyboards, so itself may not be the perfect example of an easy build.
-But just taking the idea of combining an old phone, and a keyboard.
-You can build the similar purposed device on your own.
+This particular build involved 3D prints and hand-wired keyboards, making it slightly more complex.
+However, the core idea of combining an old phone with a keyboard can be easily replicated for similar purposes.

-One thing to note that.
-Distraction Free can't be achieved with this build.
-Phone is such a versatile device and it provide so much entertainment that, it is almost impossible to focus on writing.
-You can constantly distracted to youtube or media streaming such as spotify and so on.
-I didn't have so much success on this, but was a good enough device to help my daughter to continue writing journals on it.
+It's important to note that achieving a distraction-free environment was challenging with this build.
+Phones are inherently versatile devices, offering access to various forms of entertainment like YouTube and music streaming services.
+Consequently, maintaining focus on writing proved difficult.
+Despite this limitation, the device still served its purpose well by assisting my daughter in continuing her journal writing.

 Here are build guides: